Scott Wildman

-Scott Frederic Wildman (born April 12, 1951 in San Diego, California) is an American teacher, labor organizer and politician.
+Scott Frederic Wildman (born April 12, 1951) is an American teacher, labor organizer and politician.
 He is a member of the Democratic Party.

 Career

 In 1996, he ran for the Glendale-Burbank based 43rd district in the California State Assembly left open when incumbent Republican James Rogan decided to run for congress.
 Wildman was an underdog, but demographic changes plus coordination with other Democratic campaigns in the area allowed him to eke out a 192-vote win over wealthy GOP businessman John Geranios.
 The race was so close that Wildman was not officially declared the winner until November 23, 1996.